Simple Codes and Sparse Recovery with Fast Decoding: Code Construction and Decoding

 \subsubsection{A Randomized Algorithm}

-In this section, we analyze a randomized version of Algorithm~\ref{alg:detdecoder} that is considerably more practical.
-The main ideas behind this version are simple: \begin{itemize} \item In procedure \texttt{Estimate}, we can obtain a good estimate of $|\supp(e)|$ with high probability by relaxing $\epsilon$ slightly and sampling $||W_s\cdot x||_0$ for a few i.i.d.\ random seeds only;
+In this section, we analyze a randomized version of Algorithm~\ref{alg:detdecoder} that is considerably faster.
+The main idea behind this version is that in procedure \textsc{Estimate} we can obtain a good estimate of $|\supp(e)|$ with high probability by relaxing $\epsilon$ slightly and sampling $\|W_s\cdot x\|_0$ for a few i.i.d.\ random seeds only.

-\item In procedure \texttt{GoodSeed}, instead of iterating over all seeds, keep picking fresh random seeds until the desired condition is verified. \end{itemize} In Algorithm~\ref{alg:randdecoder}, we present the randomized decoder, which uses an extra slackness parameter $\delta$.
-We will show that the procedure detailed in Algorithm~\ref{alg:randdecoder} returns the correct error pattern $e$ with probability at least $1-\eta$, provided $\epsilon$ is a small enough constant depending on $\nu$ and $\delta$.
+In Algorithm~\ref{alg:randdecoder}, we present the randomized decoder, which uses an extra slackness parameter $\delta$.
+We will show that the procedure detailed in Algorithm~\ref{alg:randdecoder} returns the correct error pattern $e$ with probability at least $1-\eta$, provided $\epsilon$ is a small enough constant depending on $\delta$.